shmuhammadd/NaijaSenti/README.md

  * The first large Scale Twitter Corpus for Igbo, Hausa and Yoruba that can be use for any other downstream NLP task

- * The first large scale manually annotated Twitter Sentiment Corpus for Igbo, Hausa and Yoruba
+ * The first large scale manually annotated Twitter Sentiment Corpus for Igbo, Hausa and Yoruba(SentiHausa,SentiYoruba,SentiIgbo ).

  * The first large scale manually annotated sentiment lexicon for Igbo, Hausa and Yoruba.

- * The first large scale manually annoatted hate speech lexicon for Igbo, Hausa and Yoruba.
+ * The first large scale manually annoatted hate speech lexicon for Igbo, Hausa and Yoruba(HausaSentiLex, IgboSentiLex, YorubaSentiLex)

   * The first large scale semi-automatic sentiment lexicon for Igbo, Hausa and Yoruba.

   * The first large scale semi-automatic emotion lexicon for Igbo, Hausa and Yoruba.

+  * The first large scale manually annoatted code-mixed tweets for Igbo, Hausa and Yoruba.

 # Who we are?